Are you looking for more information on low carb diets?

 The typical Western diet is extremely high in both carbohydrate and fat, which causes a whole host of problems.
 Worse still, these carbs and fats commonly come in the form of ultra-processed vegetable oils, flour, and sugar.

 Clinical weight loss interventions usually focus on either calorie restriction, or a low carb or low-fat diet.

-However, they also have the added benefit of providing higher levels of satiety, and this is important for the long-term sustainability of a diet.
+However, they also have the added benefit of providing higher levels of satiety, and this is one of the major reasons why they work.